bhumi1102/rails/guides/source/layouts_and_rendering.md

 end
 ```

-If the call to `update` fails, calling the `update` action in this controller will render the `edit.html.erb` template belonging to the same controller.
+Calling the `update` action in this controller will render the `edit.html.erb` template, in the `else` clause if the call to `@book.update` fails.
+The `edit.html.erb` file is assumed to belong to the same controller.

 If you prefer, you can use a symbol instead of a string to specify the action to render: